Sylwana/MachineLearning/Logistic Regression/README.md

 # MachineLearning
 Project based on Python and R

+In this project I'm planning to explain impact of such factors as:
+ - price
+ - number of bedrooms
+ - number of max number of accomodates

+ on the fact that a given accomodation received good reviews (average equals or more than 4).
+The listed reviews are taken into consideration only if the place was reviewed at least 3 times.

-The dataset for this regression changed.
+The dataset for this regression changed in comparison to previous projects.
 In order to test data containing dummy variables, I used survey data obtained in July 2017 in Warsaw by Airbnb.
 The dataset contains such data as:

 room_id, host_id, room_type, last_modified, latitude, longitude - details that directly identify the survey.
 Those data will not be used in the analysis.